 mail firstname.lastname@example.org Subject: test email from democloud.com test body of the email. .
 Cc:

-However, the next article will look in more detail at the settings in Postfix's main.cf file and what they mean.
-This can help in reducing the chances of your email being classed as spam or your Cloud Server IP being blacklisted.
+For many customers, this setup is all you need to send mail from your application, especially if the only emails are notifications to the site administrator.
+However, the next article provides details about the settings in the Postfix main.cf file and what they mean.
+Working with these settings can help you reduce the chances of your email being classed as spam or your server IP address being blacklisted.

-© 2011-2013 Rackspace US, Inc.
+© 2015 Rackspace US, Inc.

 Except where otherwise noted, content on this site is licensed under a Creative Commons Attribution-NonCommercial-NoDerivs 3.0 Unported License